JavaCode7/JavaCode7/README.md

 I'm JavaCode7 and I really like programming.
 My favourite language is Python as it's my best language and it's powerful.

 I also really like making programming languages.
+I am the creator of the Thulium, Chromium and Titanium esoteric programming languages and I helped create the Beryllium esolang as well.

 ## Extras